KyryloTaher/moneyalloc/README.md

 - Update the **Current value** field whenever the value of an allocation changes (for example after a price movement).
 - Use the **Instrument** field on leaf allocations to label positions that should be aggregated when rebalancing.
 - Assign a **Time horizon** to parents or leaves using the `number + unit` format (for example `1Y`, `3M`, `6W` or `10D`).
 Empty children inherit the value from the closest ancestor, which can later be used to scope distributions.
-- The **Tools** menu hosts the distribution calculator and the distribution history browser.
+- Switch between the **Distribute funds** and **Distribution history** tabs in the main window to work with recommendations and review previous plans.

 The *Children share* label helps you verify that the percentages of the immediate children sum up correctly for the selected parent.

 ## Distributing money

-Use **Tools → Distribute funds…** to enter the amount you would like to allocate and the maximum deviation (in percentage points) you are willing to tolerate.
+Use the **Distribute funds** tab in the main window to enter the amount you would like to allocate and the maximum deviation (in percentage points) you are willing to tolerate.
 Optionally select a time horizon to recalculate the target percentages using only leaves that match that classification.
-The dialog calculates the target value for every included allocation, highlights which buckets need investment or divestment and allows you to save the plan to the database.
+The planner calculates the target value for every included allocation, highlights which buckets need investment or divestment, and allows you to save the plan to the database.
+When a calculation requires market assumptions the tab reveals the **Risk inputs** editor so you can supply the necessary yields and tenors without leaving the main window.

-Saved plans can be reviewed or deleted via **Tools → Distribution history…**.
+Saved plans can be reviewed or deleted from the **Distribution history** tab.
 The history view shows the recorded totals, the tolerance that was used and the recommended actions for each allocation.

 ## CSV import/export format